Izzmo/about/README.md

 I want to bring you along for the ride, so if you ever feel like I'm leaving you out, give me a firm nudge and tell me to slow down so you can hop on!

 # Helpful Skeptism, Get out of your comfort zone!
+> Get and stay out of your comfort zone. _Bob Parsons, CEO of GoDaddy_

 I'm always weary of people who say "we've always done it that way."
 I know, you've heard this before.. but yes, yes it is still a thing!
 People really do still say it!
 People are afraid of change, and they love to be comfortable in their chair every day where nothing exciting ever happens.

 How about the flip side?
 Some people have embrased the chaos a little too much and just take it on each and every day and never figure out a way to improve and wrangle in that chaos to something more manageable so they can spend there time where it counts: on inventing and making better products for the company.